DanielGeek/Rust_projects/32-AI-Multi-Agent/bb_ollama/READM.md

 # bb_ollama

-A simple Ollama client written in Rust.
+Ollama API crate in the workspace for sending requests to Ollama, running tools, and getting responses.

 ## Usage